AI in Manufacturing Statistics

 The use of AI in the manufacturing industry is growing rapidly as businesses increasingly recognise the potential of AI to improve efficiency, cut costs, and encourage the development of new products and services.
 AI in Manufacturing Statistics reveal AI technology is becoming integral to processes across the world:

-• 56% of the businesses studied in the report by Forbes Advisory are currently using AI tools to improve their business operations.
+• 88% of the businesses studied by McKinsey’s 2025 Global Survey on the state of AI are currently using AI tools to improve their business operations.

 • 35% of manufacturing companies have implemented AI specifically in the areas of predictive maintenance and quality control.